devantler/ksail/README.md

 KSail is useful because it provides a simple, easy-to-use interface for managing GitOps-enabled Kubernetes clusters in Docker.
 It also provides a set of commands that allow you to easily create, manage, and dismantle GitOps-enabled clusters.
 There are currently two main use cases for KSail:

 - **Local Development:** KSail can be used to create and manage GitOps-enabled Kubernetes clusters in Docker for local development.
 This allows you to easily build and test your applications in a K8s environment.
-- **CI/CD:** KSail can be used to create and manage GitOps-enabled Kubernetes clusters in Docker for CI/CD.
-This allows you to easily build and test your applications in a K8s environment.
+- **CI/CD:** KSail can be used to spin up GitOps-enabled Kubernetes clusters in CI/CD, to easily verify that your changes are working as expected before deploying them to your other environments.

 ## Contributing